 State law establishes the general requirements of Clark County’s budget process.
 By law, many revenues must be spent in specific ways.
 This limits how we can spend or cut costs to balance our budget.

 The Budget Office facilitates development of the budget.
 All department heads and elected officials develop and submit their budget requests by early September in the first year of the biennium (even numbered years).
-After their requests are reviewed, the County Administrator recommends a budget to the Board of Clark County Commissioners (BOCC) in early November.
+After their requests are reviewed, the County Manager recommends a budget to the Board of County Councilors (BOCC) in early November.
 From there the BOCC holds hearings to adopt a budget.
-The Departments' original budget requests as well as the County Administrator's recommended budgets are published.
-The Auditor's Office maintains legal responsibility and authority for overseeing and controlling the expenditure of money once it has been budgeted by the Commissioners.
+The departments' original budget requests as well as the County Managerr's recommended budgets are published.
+The Auditor's Office maintains legal responsibility and authority for overseeing and controlling the expenditure of money once it has been budgeted by the councilors.
 Learn more about the budget process.
 (PDF)

 15. When and how is the budget adopted?

-The voters of Clark County elect 25 officials, including 3 County Commissioners, 10 Superior Court Judges, 6 District Court Judges, an Assessor, a Treasurer, an Auditor, a Prosecuting Attorney, a Sheriff and a County Clerk.
+The voters of Clark County elect 27 officials, including five county councilors (as of November 2015), 10 Superior Court judges, six District Court judges, an Assessor, a Treasurer, an Auditor, a Prosecuting Attorney, a Sheriff and a County Clerk.

-The Board of Commissioners appoints a County Administrator, who acts as the chief administrative officer for the county.
-Reporting to the County Administrator are the heads of 15 non-elected departments: Board of Equalization, Budget, Community Development, Community Planning, Community Services, Environmental Services, Geographic Information System, Information Services, Public Health, General Services, Human Resources, Medical Examiner, Public Information and Outreach, and Public Works.
+The Board of County Councilors hires a County Manager to oversea daily county operations.
+Reporting to the County Manager are the heads of 14 non-elected departments: Board of Equalization, Budget, Community Development, Community Planning, Community Services, Environmental Services, Geographic Information System, Information Services, Public Health, General Services, Human Resources, Medical Examiner, Public Information and Outreach, and Public Works.
 Learn more about the county's organization and responsibilities.
 (PDF)